KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 The effect can be seen all over the world.
 Be it the new employee with limited experience, people on social media or an amateur athlete.
 All of these are at a point where they think they have the skills and knowledge required to outperform everyone else, while only being at the beginning of the learning curve.

 It can also be seen on the other side of the spectrum.
-A Top-performing student
+A top performing student, a talented engineer or  a life long artist.
+They all think the a
 # References
 Got the Idea from a YouTube Title named: [Elden Ring Drama and The Dunning Kruger Effect](https://www.youtube.com/watch?v=ucV6h7OxSso&pp=0gcJCckJAYcqIYzv)
 Didn't watch the Video though